ivuorinen/starred/README.md

 - [notthebee/AutoASPM](https://github.com/notthebee/AutoASPM) - A script that automatically activates ASPM for all supported devices on Linux
 - [ofirgall/tmux-window-name](https://github.com/ofirgall/tmux-window-name) - A plugin to name your tmux windows smartly.
 - [openai/gpt-oss](https://github.com/openai/gpt-oss) - gpt-oss-120b and gpt-oss-20b are two open-weight language models by OpenAI
-- [oraios/serena](https://github.com/oraios/serena) - A powerful coding agent toolkit providing semantic retrieval and editing capabilities (MCP server & Agno integration)
+- [oraios/serena](https://github.com/oraios/serena) - A powerful coding agent toolkit providing semantic retrieval and editing capabilities (MCP server & other integrations)
 - [photonixapp/photonix](https://github.com/photonixapp/photonix) - A modern, web-based photo management server.
 Run it on your home server and it will let you find the right photo from your collection on any device.
 Smart filtering is made possible by object recognition, face recognition, location awareness, color analysis and other ML algorithms.
 - [piku/piku](https://github.com/piku/piku) - The tiniest PaaS you've ever seen.
 Piku allows you to do git push deployments to your own servers.
 - [pre-commit/pre-commit](https://github.com/pre-commit/pre-commit) - A framework for managing and maintaining multi-language pre-commit hooks.